-Electronic devices including CD's, cell phones, radios, cassettes, headphones, walkie-talkies, i-pods, MP3 players, electronic games, skateboards, laser pointers, video cameras, etc. will not be used during class hours.
+Electronic devices including cell phones, CD's, radios, cassettes, headphones, walkie-talkies, i-pods, MP3 players, electronic games, skateboards, laser pointers, video cameras, etc. will not be used during class hours.
 Note: The school is not responsible for items lost or stolen.
 Please leave all valuable items at home.
 Unauthorized video-taping is strictly prohibited.

-★ Device confiscated and returned to the student at the end of day.
+$\star$ Device confiscated and returned to the student at the end of day.

-★ Device confiscated, parent/guardian to pick up
+★ Device confiscated, parent/guardian to pick up.

-- ★ Device confiscated, balance of trimester - ★ Possible In/Out of School Suspension 1 Hour-3 Days
+- ★ Device confiscated, balance of trimester. - ★ Possible In/Out of School Suspension 1 Hour-3 Days. - ★ Parent meeting with administration. - $\star$ Possible loss of privileges.